Administrative Assistant (Administrative Assistant III)

 - Travel Required: N/A

 - Group Step: A13

 Veterans, Reservists or members of the Guard with a Military Occupational Specialty (MOS) code of 42A – Human Resources Specialist, YN – Yeoman, PS – Personnel Specialist, 0111 – Administrative Specialist, 3F5X1 – Administration or other related fields may meet the minimum requirements for this position and are highly encouraged to apply.

 In order to qualify for this position a State of Texas Applications must be submitted through Work In Texas.
 The OOG requires all sections of the state application to be completed.

 Omission of data on the state application is grounds for disqualification of the application.

 Only interviewed applicants will receive notice of the final disposition of the selection process.

-- Responds to inquiries and explains policies and procedures.
+- Assists in writing and editing policies and procedures.